stevewalsh124/dgptc/README.md

 # dgptc
-DGPs to quantify uncertainty of tropical cyclone precipitation forecasts
+DGPs to quantify uncertainty of tropical cyclone precipitation forecasts.